-Our management, including our CEO and CFO, does not expect that our internal controls over financial reporting will prevent all error and all faud.
+Our management, including our CEO and CFO, does not expect that our internal controls over financial reporting will prevent all error and all fraud.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within the company have been, or will be detected.
-These inherent limitations include the realities that judgments in decisionmaking can be faulty and that breakdowns can occur because of simple error or mistake.
+These inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple error or mistake.
 Controls can also be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the controls.
 The design of any system of controls is based in part on certain assumptions about the likelihood of future events, and we cannot assure you that any design will succeed in achieving its stated goals under all potential future conditions.
 Over time, our controls may become inadequate because of changes in conditions or deterioration in the degree of compliance with policies or procedures.
 Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.

 As of March 31, 2005, we became aware of a material weakness in our internal controls related to the accounting for the consolidation of our deferred compensation savings plan and certain contract administration.
 We cannot assure you that we or our independent registered public accounting firm will not identify additional material weaknesses in our internal controls.
-A material weakness is a control deficiency, or combination of control deficiencies, that results in more than a remote likelihood that a material misstatement of the annual or internal control over financial statements will not be prevented or detected.
+A material weakness is a control deficiency, or combination of control deficiencies, that results in more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.
 Based on our evaluation, our management concluded that, as of March 31, 2004, our internal control over financial reporting was not effective due to the existence of one material weakness.
 We may experience additional material weaknesses in the future.
 If our internal controls over financial reporting are not considered adequate, we may experience a loss of public confidence, which could have an adverse effect on our business and our stock price.

-We May Experience Production Gaps Which Could Materially And Adversely Impact Our Sales And Financial Results And The Ultimate Acceptance Of AutoVue.
-It is possible that we could experience unforeseen quality control issues or part shortages as we ramp up to full production to meet current demand of our LDW systems.
-Should any such delay or disruption occur while increasing production of our LDW systems, our future sales will likely be materially and adversely affected.
+We May Experience Production Gaps Which Could Materially And Adversely Impact Our Sales And Financial Results And The Ultimate Acceptance Of Our Products.
+It is possible that we could experience unforeseen quality control issues or part shortages as we increase production to meet current demand of our products.
+We have historically used single suppliers for certain of our components in our AutoVue and Vantage products.
+Should any such delay or disruption occur, our future sales will likely be materially and adversely affected.
+Additionally, we rely heavily on select contract manufacturers to produce many of our products.
+Although we believe our contract manufacturers have sufficient capacity to meet our production schedules for the foreseeable future and we believe we could find alternative contract manufacturing sources if necessary, we could experience a production gap if for any reason our contract manufacturers were unable to meet our production requirements.